DrTol/pressure_loss_calculator-Python/README.md

-# pressure_loss_calculator-Python
+# Pressure Loss Calculator Tool - Python (SI Units)
-A Python tool calculating the friction pressure loss (head loss) in circular pipes with full flow water in SI Units.
+A Matlab tool calculating the friction pressure loss (head loss) in circular pipes with full flow water, based on Darcy-Weisbach using Clamond algorithm for the friction factor.

+- Excel functions (also as add-in) for the same calculator/s can be found in [pressure_loss_calculator-Excel.git](https://github.com/DrTol/pressure_loss_calculator-Excel.git).
+- Matlab functions for the same calculator/s can be found in [pressure_loss_calculator-Matlab.git](https://github.com/DrTol/pressure_loss_calculator-Matlab).

+## Requirements
+This tool requires `XSteamPython` and `SciPy` be installed.
+Please see [XSteamPython.git](https://github.com/raldridge11/XSteamPython)

+## How2Use
+Example scripts are given to illustrate how to use the Matlab tools developed.